Boundary asymptotics of the relative Bergman kernel metric for curves: Introduction

 if the Bergman kernel is not identically zero.
 Here as $\lambda$ varies, $e^\psi$ induces on $\mathcal K_{\mathfrak{X} /\Delta}$ the so-called relative Bergman kernel metric, which is represented by different local functions, given different local trivializations (see \cite{BP}).
 When the fibration $\pi$ has a singular fiber $X_0$, our goal is to quantitatively characterize at degeneration the asymptotic of $\psi$, as $\lambda \to 0$.

-In fact, the study of the asymptotic analysis of integrals is a very classical subject and has been pursued by many experts in the field of Hodge theory \cite{K, KK, Zu, De, De2, V}, especially the nilpotent orbit theorem \cite{GS, S} in the variations of Hodge structures.
+In fact, the study of the asymptotic analysis of period integrals -- and, in particular, the Abelian differentials on algebraic curves -- is a very classical subject and has been pursued by many experts in the field of Hodge theory \cite{K, KK, Zu, De, V}, especially the nilpotent orbit theorem \cite{GS, S} in the variations of Hodge structures.
 In \cite{Gr}, the (pluri)subharmonicity in the base direction of the above $\psi$ was described as ``a pleasant surprise'' by Griffiths.
 It is known classically that the earlier works of Griffiths \cite{Gr0, Gr}, Fujita \cite{Fu}, as well as other important results in algebraic geometry including \cite{Kaw, Ko} played a decisive role in understanding the behavior of $\psi$.
 For more background on the $L^2$-analysis in several complex variables, and its interaction with Hodge theory, see \cite{B5, Dem12, O17, O18, P19, O20, O20!}.

 In the theory of Riemann surfaces and their moduli space, the degenerations of analytic differentials have also been extensively studied via a general method called the pinching coordinate (see \cite{F, Y, Ma} and the references therein).
 The spaces of degenerating Riemannn surfaces correspond to paths in the moduli space leading to the boundary points, and are obtained from compact surfaces by shrinking finitely many closed loops to points, called nodes.
 Near nodal singularities of general curves, Wentworth \cite{We} obtained precise estimates for the Arakelov metric with applications to arithmetic geometry and string theory (see also \cite{dJ, J}); Habermann and Jost \cite{HJ, HJ2} studied the behavior of the Bergman kernels and their induced $L^2$ metrics on Teichm\"{u}ller spaces, with a strong motivation in minimal surface theory.
 Specifically, the result in \cite{HJ} shows that the Bergman kernels on a degenerating family of compact Riemann surfaces converge to that on the normalization of the limiting nodal curve, with the second term having asymptotic growth $(-\log|\lambda|)^{-1}$, as $\lambda \to 0$.